The Big Lie

 “You lie!”
 “No, you lie!”

-The structure of our government has not changed since the lies of Lyndon Johnson or Donald Rumsfeld.
-And yet, life goes on, and “business as usual” continues, and the mainstream media do not make a fuss about those past lies that are now known.
-This seeming normalcy convinces most people that somehow the lying has faded away, that we live in a different kind of world now, that such things could never happen now.
+Life goes on, and “business as usual” continues, and the corporate (“mainstream”) media don’t make any fuss about those past lies.
+This normalization gives many people the feeling that those were ancient times, that somehow the lying has faded away, that now we live in a different kind of world where such things could never happen.

 The falsehood isn’t always a lie.
-In some cases, it would be better described as a mistake, because it is believed by the person telling it — though in many cases the reteller doesn’t give the matter much thought.
-For instance, government-friendly corporate newscasters repeat whatever the government says without ever questioning it.
-In still other cases, the person telling the falsehood both believes and disbelieves it simultaneously, an instance of the “doublethink” that George Orwell described in his novel “1984.”
+In some cases, it would be better described as a mistake, because it is believed by the person telling it.
+On the other hand, in many cases the person repeating the falsehood doesn’t give the matter much thought, and doesn’t really care whether it’s true.
+For instance, government-friendly corporate newscasters repeat whatever the government says without ever questioning it, in order to keep their access, their prestige, their high-salaried jobs.
+In still other cases, the person telling the falsehood both believes and disbelieves it simultaneously, an instance of the “doublethink” that George Orwell described in his novel 1984.

 In both his fiction and his nonfiction, Orwell also wrote about how the manipulation of our vocabulary affects what we are able to think.
-In “1984,” the totalitarian government’s military branch was called the “Ministry of Peace” (or MinPax, for short).
+In 1984, the dictatorship’s military branch was called the “Ministry of Peace” (MinPax).
 Shortly after that novel was published, the US Department of War was renamed as the US Department of “Defense,” to make it easier for USers to believe that their government was on the right side in every war.
 I’m trying to make a habit of always putting the word “Defense” in quotes, and I urge you to do likewise.

 The 1999 science fiction film The Matrix was a great metaphor for our era.
 That film depicted a world which appeared much like our own to most of its human inhabitants — but actually that appearance was just a dream created by a great computer to which they were attached.
 The physical reality in which their bodies lay sleeping was entirely different.
 The awakening of Neo, the main character, was a wrenching experience.

 But that film is only a metaphor.
-Political awakening in the real world does not change the physical reality of the objects around us.
+Political awakening in our own real world does not change the physical reality of the objects around us.
 Rather, it changes their history and their significance.
-For instance, upon waking, you learn that the Vietnam War was fought for reasons entirely different from what we were told at the time.
+For instance, upon waking, you might not change your view of how many people were killed in the Vietnam War, but you may see a new explanation of why it was fought.

-It would involve living in separate houses, accumulating separate possessions, living separate lives, pursuing separate interests and careers.
+It involves living in separate houses, accumulating separate possessions, living separate lives, pursuing separate interests and careers, where a handful of people are rich and the rest of us are their employees obeying their directives.
 For 10,000 years, we’ve been immersed in a culture of separateness.
 I don’t need to care about you, and I can’t afford to care about you, because I must compete against you.
-That is what we see as “normal,” though we never notice it or think about it.
+That is what we see as “normal,” and we have been taught that it is both necessary and desirable.